(Last Updated on : 29/04/2017)

->Love marriages Since the ancient period, there is abundance of instances of love marriage taking place in spite of the restrictive measures taken by the ancient Indian society.
+.
 However, it was looked upon a taboo to express such feelings from unmarried men and women towards each other.
-Nowadays it is believed that happy marriages begin when we marry the ones we love.
-Love is a dream and marriage is a reality.
-And when both dream and reality gets unified, it is the best thing that can happen to an individual.
+Nowadays it is believed that happy marriages begin when one marries the loved one.
+Love is a dream and marriage is a reality, and when both dream and reality gets unified, it is the best thing that can happen to an individual.

-Love- arranged marriages carry the concept of the couples choosing themselves and the parents give after checking on their child's choice.
+Love-Arranged Marriages carry the concept of the couples choosing themselves and the parents give decision after checking on their childs choice.
 The love marriages have become much prevalent in this country, but there are still many families who believe in unity of choice.
 The parents are liberal enough to allow their children to choose their own life partner, but the children too keep the dignity of their parents and ask for their consent before taking the decision of marrying the person of their choice.
 In this kind of marriage, no mental grudge is seen on the either part of in laws, rather a lovely relation of mutual understanding is developed between the new member of the family and the elders.

-Inter Caste marriages prevailed in India as a result of a very rigid caste system.
+Inter-Caste Marriages prevailed in India as a result of a very rigid caste system.
 Upper caste people would not have any marriage alliance with lower caste people.
-Even if there are eligible bachelors available it was seen as a sin to think of mixing alliances from one caste to another.
-In fact, though now in cities we do not a very rigid caste system prevailing, it is still seen as a taboo to have married among different castes.
+Even if there are eligible bachelors available, it was seen as a sin to think of mixing alliances from one caste to another.
+In fact, though now in cities there is not a very rigid caste system prevailing, it is still seen as a taboo to have married among different castes.

 Court Marriages are solemnized under the Special Marriage Act, 1954

 and all such marriages can take place between any two Indian citizens